-OTA provides the critical trade association roles of watch dogging, advocacy, and expert analysis to advance organic food and farming.
+OTA provides advocacy and analysis to advance organic food and farming.

-OTA tracks market size, growth rates, profitability, distribution channels and evolving consumer perceptions about the $35 billion organic sector.
+OTA tracks market size, growth rates, and consumer perceptions on the $43B U.S. organic sector.

 The Canada Organic Trade Association promotes the organic sector, educates the public and protects organic product integrity.
 COTA raises public awareness of the diverse Canadian organic industry through initiatives like national Organic Week and the Think Before You Eat consumer campaign.
 Member participation ensures that COTA will continue to be a strong voice for organic—to governments, consumers and the media.

 The Organic Center is a trusted, go-to source of information for scientific research about organic food and farming.
 As a non-profit research and education organization, The Center covers up-to-date studies on sustainable agriculture and health, and collaborates with academic and governmental institutions to fill gaps in the current knowledge base about the many benefits of organic food and farming.